Aravind-S21/Aravind-S21/README.md

 - 👋 Hi, I’m @Aravind-S21
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning c program
+- 🌱 I’m doing ug B.E CSE
 - 💞️ I’m looking to collaborate on any small projects with any language
 - 📫 How to reach me araviaravind837@gmail.com